Add support for digital object CSV import/export for authority records

 For the sponsor client we need to re-test this feature on their AtoM Centos Testing VM as they will be running Centos in production.
 Therefore I will re-assign this ticket to Santi to follow-up.
 I can retest after this is setup.

-#14 Updated by Peter Van Garderen 7 months ago
+#14 Updated by Peter Van Garderen about 2 years ago

 - Assignee changed from Peter Van Garderen to Mike Cantelon

 Hey Mike.
 As per my note above, I did run into this the first time I tested on Vagrant Ubuntu but assumed that manually updating the search index afterwards was just a standard requirement.
 From chatting with Radda I realize that's not the case and that the expected behaviour is for the search index to update automatically as part of the CSV import process.

 I can confirm that running a CLI authority-record CSV import on Ubuntu does not automatically update the index.
 You have to manually run the php symfony search:populate CLI task for the imported authority records to show up on the Browse > Authority Records page.
 UPDATE: Using the --index flag when running the CLI task fixes this but the index update is still incomplete as reported for the GUI import below:

 For the GUI authority-record CSV import it does appear to do some basic but incomplete indexing.
 The imported authority records do show up on the Browse > Authority Records page but is incomplete (the Authorized Form of Name shows incorrectly as "Untitled" and the history snippet and dates of existence are missing.
 If you follow the link to the detailed view page for that authority record this information is there (so it made it to the database) but it once again requires running the php symfony search:populate CLI task to update the Browse > Authority Records page correctly.